 A cavitary space with well-defined walls sequesters the fungal spores from both mechanical clearance, as well as immune eradication.

 Description of cavitary aspergillus disease dates back to John Hughes Bennett in 1842, whose description of the soft tuberculous matter in multiple varied sized cavities in the lung closely resembles aspergillus disease.
-Deve in 1938 first formally described an aspergilloma and named it as “mega mycetoma.”
+Deve in 1938 first formally described an aspergilloma and named it “mega mycetoma.”
 Subsequently, Hinson, and colleagues defined aspergilloma in its currently understood version of a saprophytic infection of preexisting lung cavities.

 Belcher and Plummer first formulated the classification of aspergilloma in 1960.